apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 allowed to contain only letters, numbers, and underscores in their names.
 As a result, it is important that the Parameters' names also adhere to that same rule, or the environment variable will not be addressable.

-At times, none of the builtin capabilities for resolving Parameters are ideal, though.
+At times, none of the built-in capabilities for resolving Parameters are ideal, though.
 In these situations, we can use a custom Parameter Provider in order to source Parameter values from elsewhere.
 To configure a custom Parameter Provider, we must configure it similarly to Reporting Tasks, using a common key to indicate which Parameter Provider the property belongs to.
 The following properties are supported: